-Avoid contact with the eyeball.
+- Avoid contact with the eyeball.

 Depending on the cause, a vet may prescribe:

 - Topical medication.

-These can be given orally, through ointments or sprays.
-Eye drops might also be needed, and anti-inflammatories are beneficial for reducing swelling from infection or trauma.
+These can be given orally or through ointments or sprays.
+Eye drops may also be needed, and anti-inflammatories are beneficial for reducing swelling from infection or trauma.

 - Tylosin spray.